PowerBook Duo: PenLite

 The PenLite was an early tablet computer prototyped by Apple Computer in 1993 around the same time as the Apple Newton.
 It was not a PDA but rather a complete computer.
 The project was canceled in 1994 due to its similarity to the Newton.

 The PenLite was based on the PowerBook Duo and was meant to be a tablet-style addition, with a stylus as the input device.
-It was designed to be compatible with PowerBook Duo docks and accessories and ran the standard classic Mac OS.
+It was designed to be compatible with PowerBook Duo docks and accessories and ran the standard classic Mac OS, but with additional handwriting recognition and on-screen keyboard software.

+While the project was cancelled, some of the engineering innovations lived on in other projects.
+The Rosetta handwriting recognition software was used to greatly improve handwriting recognition in Newton OS version 2, which had been widely panned before.
+The touchscreen technologies helped Apple introduce the touchpad on the PowerBook 500 series, becoming the industry standard.

 In popular culture

-The PowerBook Duo 270c, as seen here, was often seen in the media.

 One of the most stylish and iconic of the laptops available at the time, the Duo was widely used in advertising, film and television.